CHRIS WEAVER BAND

-Weaver: So, back in the day I’d be playing at the Tin Roof and The Stage.
-They were the two best places in town to play, especially on a regular basis, great gigs.
-I have been fortunate to do both of those for over 10 years in each venue.
-The Stage, what it offers, is this ability to just be in front of people from all over the United States and all over the world who were influential in the music business and entertainment in general.
+Weaver: Back in the day, I’d be playing at the Tin Roof and The Stage.
+There were the two best places in town to play, especially regularly, great gigs.
+I have been fortunate to do both for over 10 years in each venue.
+The stage offers the ability to be in front of people from all over the United States and all over the world who were influential in the music business and entertainment in general.

-BB: So, then you did a duet of your original song California High with Fernando & Sorocaba..
-What was that like to have these guys take to that song and then want to have a version of it in Portuguese?
+BB: Then you did a duet of your original song, California High, with Fernando & Sorocaba.
+What was it like to have these guys take to that song and then want to have a Portuguese version of it?

 Weaver: Yeah, as soon as he heard that song, I’ve never seen him gravitate, as far as anything I’ve been a part of, like he did to that song, ever.
 We, at the time, full disclosure, we were in the middle of translating three number-one songs from Portuguese to English.
 So it was like, there was that happening on the one hand and we were recording that live in Brazil record on the other.
 And so, he wanted something to be able to go on there and perform with us.